sunanda25/Pewlett-Hackard-Analysis/README.md

 ![image](https://user-images.githubusercontent.com/76491891/114316971-e541be00-9ad3-11eb-8f49-862229f7b5c0.png)

-- There are 300,024 employees in the company, of which 90,398 (30.13%) are eligible for retirement.
+- There are 300,024 employees in the company, of which 90,398 (30.13%) are eligible for retirement in the next few years.
-- The highest number of employees who are eligible for retiring have the titles of Senior engineer and Senior staff.
-There are 29,415 Senior engineers and 28,254 Senior staff eligible for retiring.
-There is less impact for Managers as only 2 of them are eligible for retiring.
+- The highest number of employees who are eligible for retirement have the titles of Senior engineer and Senior staff.
+There are 29,415 Senior engineers and 28,254 Senior staff eligible for retirement.
+There is less impact for Managers as only 2 of them are eligible for retirement.

 ### Employees Eligible to Participate in a Mentorship Program